 - Goodbye – be a good host and thank them for listening

-- Credits (optional) – if you need to mention someone (a person, a company, an institution) which has contributed to your show.
-Maybe you have an agreement requiring you to give credits or maybe you used a public archive which requires you to mention it.
+- Credits (optional) – if you need to mention someone (a person, a company, an institution) who has contributed to your show.
+Maybe you have an agreement requiring you to give credits or maybe you used a public archive that requires you to mention it.

-- Musical fade out (not necessary/optional) – less important than the musical introduction.
+- Musical fade-out (not necessary/optional) – less important than the musical introduction.
 How many people will last that long?
 Your goal actually should be to encourage them to turn on another episode while still in credit.
-Before you decide on using popular music samples on your podcast review this article regarding types of music you can play on your podcast.
+Before you decide on using popular music samples on your podcast review this article regarding the types of music you can play on your podcast.

 10. Bonus – use powerful templates to achieve your goals

 Your episode will be more impactful and more engaging if it is directed to a specific person.
 We call that a podcasting persona.
 When you use your podcasting persona, you are preparing an episode for a single individual – your ideal listener.